 The park's most unusual natural feature is a series of rapids created by the river as it flows over outcroppings of Suwannee limestone.
-Cypress swamps, pine flat woods and hardwood hammocks are distinctive features.
-Commonly seen animals include gopher tortoises, owls, deer, woodpeckers and bobcats.
+Cypress swamps, pine flatwoods and hardwood hammocks are distinctive features.
+Commonly seen animals include gopher tortoises, woodpeckers, owls, bobcats and deer.